Facts and Figures

 - The EHS Laboratory Quality Management System is certified to ISO 17025 for six wastewater test methods.

 - Preservation of our natural resources is one of Bristol-Myers Squibb’s key commitments.
-Both our Swords and Cruiserath facilities are operating to the new European Energy Management Standard EN 16001, which entails a systematic approach to sustainable energy efficiency.
+The Cruiserath facility is operating to the new European Energy Management Standard EN 16001, which entails a systematic approach to sustainable energy efficiency.

-- The sites are committed to energy and carbon emissions reduction.
-Each site has a dedicated energy team lead by a full time energy manager.
-The reduction of energy is a core objective for both sites and receives the full support of senior management on each site.
+- The site is committed to energy and carbon emissions reduction.
+The site has a dedicated energy team lead by a full time energy manager.
+The reduction of energy is a core objective for the site and receives the full support of senior management.

 - In 2011, a number of energy projects implemented helped sustain improvements and off-set the increases from fewer shutdowns.